 - Communicate frequently with customers to ensure needed information to complete inspections is understood and available to inspectors. - Respond to customers' request for inspection in a timely manner.

-- ♦ Contracts with private sector energy performance contractors require standard terms and conditions - ♦ Percent of Building Official inspections completed on time - " Provide timely and accurate test results to customers.
+- ♦ Contracts with private sector energy performance contractors require standard terms and conditions - ♦ Percent of Building Official inspections completed on time - " Reduce gasoline and diesel consumption